Collaborative Learning for Cyberattack Detection in Blockchain Networks

 The whole processes of DBN are illustrated in Fig.~\ref{fig:DBN}.
-Like other DNNs, the structure of DBN has three layers including an input layer, an output layer and multiple hidden layers.
-As can be seen in Fig.~\ref{fig:DBN}, the Gaussian Restricted Boltzmann Machines (GRBM) layer, a type of RBM which can process real values of data, is the input layer to receive and transform the input data into binary values.
-We denote $k=\{1,...,K\}$ as the number of learning nodes in the collaborative learning model, $\boldsymbol{v}^k$ and $\boldsymbol{h}^k$ to be the vectors of visible and hidden layers of LN-$k$, respectively.
-In addition, $M$ and $N$ are the numbers of visible and hidden neurons of GRBM, and $M'$ and $N'$ are the numbers of visible and hidden neurons of RBM.
-As defined in~\cite{RBM} the energy functions of GRBM and RBM of LN-$k$ are defined as follow:
+Like other DNNs, the structure of DBN has three layers including an input layer, an output layer, and multiple hidden layers.
+As can be seen in Fig.~\ref{fig:DBN}, the Gaussian Restricted Boltzmann Machines (GRBM) layer, a type of RBM that can process real values of data, is the input layer to receive and transform the input data into binary values.
+We denote $k \in \{1,...,K\}$ as the number of learning nodes in the collaborative learning model, $\boldsymbol{v}^k$ and $\boldsymbol{h}^k$ to be the vectors of visible and hidden layers of LN-$k$, respectively.
+In addition, $M$ and $N$ are the numbers of visible and hidden neurons of GRBM.
+We denote $h^k_n$ and $v^k_m$ as the hidden layer-$n$ and visible layer-$m$ of LN-$k$.
+As defined in~\cite{RBM}, the energy function of GRBM of LN-$k$ is calculated as follows:

-where $w_{m,n}$ is the weight between visible and hidden neurons, $b_{1,m}$ and $b_{2,n}$ indicate the bias of visible and hidden neurons, respectively, and $\epsilon_{m}$ represents the standard deviation of the neuron in the visible layer.
-From the energy functions, we can find the probability that is used in the visible layer of DBN~\cite{RBM} as follows:
+where $w_{m,n}$ is the weight between visible and hidden neurons; $b_{1,m}$ and $b_{2,n}$ indicate the bias of visible and hidden neurons, respectively; and $\epsilon_{m}$ represents the standard deviation of the neuron in the visible layer.
+From the result of equation~(\ref{eqn1}), we can find the probability that is used in the visible layer of GRBM~\cite{RBM} as follows:

-Then, we use the probability in Equation~(\ref{eqn3}) to calculate the gradients of each layer with the expectation value $\langle.\rangle$ as follows~\cite{RBM}:
+Then, we use the probability in equation~(\ref{eqn2}) to calculate the gradients of each GRBM layer with the expectation value $\Bigl \langle.\Bigr \rangle$ as follows~\cite{RBM}: